 Evidence of knowledge of obligations

-2.5 To prove the majority of compliance related offences, Regulation and Enforcement needs to establish that a bankrupt (or person), intentionally or recklessly failed to comply with their obligations.
+2.5 To prove the majority of compliance related offences, we need to establish that a bankrupt (or person), intentionally or recklessly failed to comply with their obligations.
 If this cannot be proven to the requisite standard (beyond a reasonable doubt) then there will be insufficient evidence to substantiate the offence.

 - a contemporaneously-made case note detailing a conversation or meeting with the bankrupt or person during which: